UCSC-CSE-130/ta-section/slides/230417-pj2-map-reduce.md

 # Shuffle Phase

 In the shuffle phase, you create `num_reducer` independent lists that can be processed in the next phase.
 Since you need to provide all pairs with the same key to the `reducer` function, the same key must be assigned to the same list.
-For example, if you have two pairs with the same key, those two pairs must be assigned to the same list so that they can be passed to `reducer` together.

 ---